Daily demonstrations at 11am, free with admission!

-The Sinclair c5 is a 3-wheeled, battery operated vehicle invented by Sir Clive Sinclair- inventor of the first slim-line pocket calculator, the first digital watch, and numerous personal computers.
+The Sinclair C5 is a 3-wheeled battery operated vehicle created by Sir Clive Sinclair- inventor of the first slim-line pocket calculator, the first digital watch, and numerous personal computers.
 Development began in the 1970s and progressed slowly until 1983 when British legislation changed to allow sale of such a vehicle.
-The c5 is a tricycle steered by handles on either side of the driver’s seat that can be pedaled or battery powered.
-The low top speed allowed it to be driven in Great Britain without a drivers license.
+The C5 is a recumbent tricycle steered by handles on either side of the driver’s seat, and it may be either pedaled or battery powered.
+Its low top speed, 15mph, allowed it to be driven in Great Britain without a driver’s license.

-The c5 suffered design problems including: cold weather would shorten the battery life, exposure of the driver to the elements, and the low height was a major safety concern as riders were hard to spot by other drivers on the road.
+The C5 suffered many design problems.
+Cold weather would shorten the battery life, the driver was exposed to the elements, and the low height was a major safety concern as riders were hard to spot by other drivers on the road.
 An extra battery, side curtains, and a reflector on a pole addressed these concerns.
 Other problems, such as the non-adjustable seat and a motor overheating problem on long climbs were not addressed.
 Impractical for the climate and possibly dangerous on busy roads, sales never took off and the company quickly closed.
 Many of the problems could have been avoided by doing a little real-world testing – instead, Sir Clive trusted his design as it was drawn – “it looked perfect on paper.”

 Manufacturer: Sinclair Vehicles, Ltd.